reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

        mlflow.log_param("estimator", "LogisticRegression")
     ```

     The code trains a classification model using Logistic Regression.
-Parameters, metrics, and artifacts, are automatically logged with MLflow.
+Parameters, metrics, and artifacts are automatically logged with MLflow.
 Additionally, you're logging a parameter called `estimator`, with the value `LogisticRegression`.

 1. Add another new code cell to the notebook, enter the following code in it, and run it: